khulnasoft/ThreatMatrix/docs/source/Usage.md

 ## How to interact with IntelX

-Intel Owl main objective is to provide a single API interface to query in order to retrieve threat intelligence at scale.
+IntelX main objective is to provide a single API interface to query in order to retrieve threat intelligence at scale.

-There are multiple ways to interact with the Intel Owl APIs,
+There are multiple ways to interact with the IntelX APIs,

 1. Web Interface